Common-law marriage in the United States: Iowa

 Edit: 701—73.26 Rescinded, effective October 2, 1985.

 This rule is intended to implement Iowa Code section 425.17.
+The public declaration or holding out to the public is considered to be the acid test of a common law marriage.

 Kansas

-Under Kansas Statute 23-2502, both parties to a common law marriage must be 18 years old.
-The three requirements that must coexist to establish a common law marriage in Kansas are: (1) capacity to marry; (2) a present marriage agreement; and (3) a holding out of each other as husband and wife to the public.
+Under Kansas Statute 23-2502, the requirements to establish a common law marriage in Kansas are: (1) capacity to marry; (2) a present marriage agreement; and (3) a holding out of each other as husband and wife to the public.

 Montana

 A common law marriage is established when a couple: "(1) is competent to enter into a marriage, (2) mutually consents and agrees to a common law marriage, and (3) cohabits and is reputed in the community to be husband and wife."